 Welcome to the Counseling Psychology Department

-The Counseling Psychology major at Toccoa Falls College is a unique and dynamic program, combining the theoretical framework of psychology and the skills of counseling within the principles of Scripture and then integrating them into practical application.
+The Counseling major at Toccoa Falls College is a unique and dynamic program, combining the theoretical framework of psychology and the skills of counseling within the principles of Scripture and then integrating them into practical application.
 The curriculum is intended to serve those whose goal is the baccalaureate degree as well as those who need an academic foundation for graduate education.
-Dedicated video rooms allow students and instructors to analyze recordings of mock counseling sessions.
+Dedicated video and viewing rooms allow students and instructors to analyze both live and recordings of mock counseling sessions.
 Such hands-on experience in the discipline is exceptional at the undergraduate level and culminates in a supervised senior internship working in a health-related professional environment.
 This high level of proficiency in counseling skills enables students to discern God’s calling in the field before the pursuit of formal licensure.